merklejerk/send-ether/README.md

 # Send 5.2 gwei (5.2e-9 ether) to an address, on ropsten,
 # using an HD wallet mnemonic
-$ send-ether --network ropsten --mnemonic "$MNEMONIC" $DST 5.2 -u 9
+$ send-ether --network ropsten --mnemonic "$MNEMONIC" $DST 5.2 -d 9

 # Send 10 wei (100e-18 ether) to an address, on the mainnet,
 # using a keystore file.
-$ send-ether --keystore './path/to/keystore.json' --password 'secret' $DST 10 -u 0
+$ send-ether --keystore './path/to/keystore.json' --password 'secret' $DST 10 -d 0

 # Send 1.5 ether to an address, on the provider's network,
 # using the provider's default wallet, and wait for 3 confirmations.